 Literature Review

-Trace metal marine chemistry, which is ultimately dictated by the dynamics of atmosphere, solid earth, oceans, and life, may have had a profound impact on the trajectory of life across time.
+The trajectory of early life was likely profoundly impacted by evolution the of the trace metal composition of seawater.
 Ubiquitous biological processes such as photosynthesis, methanogenesis and nitrogen fixation all require trace metals (e.g., Fe, Ni, Mn) (see Morel et al., 2003 for a review).
-Several studies have suggested an intimate relationship between and the evolution of early life (e.g., Konhauser et al., 2009; Robbins et al., 2016; Zerkle et al., 2005).These trace metal have likely not maintained a constant concentration in the ocean, as a response to global changes (e.g., Konhauser et al., 2009; Saito et al., 2003).
-Efforts to reconstruct the evolution of trace metal marine chemistry will surely inform how early life and Earth evolved as well.
+Several studies have suggested an intimate relationship between the availability of trace metals and the evolution of early life (e.g., Konhauser et al., 2009; Robbins et al., 2016; Zerkle et al., 2005).
+The trace metal composition of seawater is ultimately dictated by the dynamics of atmosphere, solid earth, ocean, and life.
+Therefore, with global changes, we would anticipate the availability of trace metals would change in response (e.g., Konhauser et al., 2009; Saito et al., 2003).
+Efforts to reconstruct the evolution of the trace metal composition of seawater will surely inform how early life and Earth evolved as well.

 Understanding the modern cycling of trace metals is also of interest to better determine their relationship with the cycling of major elements in the modern ocean.
 The cycling of C, O, N, and other major elements are intertwined with biological processes.
 Because many biological processes also require trace metals to function, there is an intrinsic link between the modern cycles of the major elements with the modern cycles of the trace metals.
 Therefore, investigations of trace metal marine cycles will contribute to our knowledge of greater biogeochemical cycles.